 Promotion of Tobacco Free policies for colleges and universities is a programmatic effort of the SC Tobacco Free Collaborative, a DHEC community partner.
 Information regarding current Smoke Free and Tobacco Free colleges and universities is available on their website.
 In addition, the American Nonsmokers' Rights Foundation posts an updated listing by state of colleges and universities that meet Tobacco Free criteria.
 This listing has links to each policy and can be accessed here.

-64 of 81 public school districts in South Carolina have comprehensive 100% tobacco- free policies.
+40 of 81 public school districts in South Carolina have 100% comprehensive tobacco-free policies.
+As of January 2014, 100% comprehensive tobacco-free policies prohibit the use of not only combustible and smokeless tobacco products (including cigarettes, cigars, dip, and chew), these policies also prohibit the use of alternative nicotine products (including dissolvable products and e-cigarettes).
 Working alongside the SC School Boards Association (SCSBA), DHEC actively promotes model policy and provides support and assistance to schools wishing to become 100% tobacco-free.

 School District Mini-Grant Funding Opportunity